If you are into sports, you must have seen something similar to the image below.

 They are called heatmaps, analytical tools that show the activities of individual players during the game.

 With heatmaps, coaches, fans, and players can easily see the parts of the field where they spent the most or least time playing.
-Sports analysts also use heatmaps to gauge the performances of players.
+Sports analysts also use heatmaps to gauge players’ performances.

 Heatmaps use a color scale (blue to red) to depict intense activity or inactivity in selected areas.
 The image above is the heatmap of a player; the section colored red shows that the player was mainly active during the game.
 The section that is colored yellow indicates activity but not as much as the red-colored section.